Skip to main content

 Scope and contents

-The Youth Act defines the basic principles, management and funding of the activities carried out in pursuance of the state policy on youth.
-It tackles topics such as development of youth policy, youth activities, youth organisations, youth volunteering, youth workers and information.
+The Youth Act defines the basic principles for planning, management and funding of the national youth policy.
+It tackles topics such as development of youth policy, youth activities, youth organisations, youth volunteering, youth workers and youth information.

 According to the Youth Act, the national youth policy is a purposeful and consistent activity of the state, municipalities, youth organizations and society, which aims to create favorable conditions for the full personal development of young people and their participation in the social and economic life, as well as their involvement in the management at local, regional and national level through activities encouraging the development of young people in the country.